reduxjs/redux-toolkit/docs/usage/usage-with-typescript.md

 ### Correct typings for the `Dispatch` type

 The type of the `dispatch` function type will be directly inferred from the `middleware` option.
-So if you add _correctly types_ middlewares, `dispatch` should already be correctly typed.
+So if you add _correctly typed_ middlewares, `dispatch` should already be correctly typed.

 There might however be cases, where TypeScript decides to simplify your provided middleware array down to just `Array<Middleware>`.
 In that case, you have to either specify the array type manually as a tuple, or in TS versions >= 3.4, just add `as const` to your definition.

-Please note that when calling `getDefaultMiddleware` in TypeScript, you have to provide the state type to it.
+Please note that when calling `getDefaultMiddleware` in TypeScript, you have to provide the state type as a generic argument.

 ```ts
 import { configureStore } from '@reduxjs/toolkit'